-The business objective was to have the web and mobile experiences released in four months from start of development.
-That was all-inclusive: research, exploration, information architecture, interaction design, visual design, development and QA in four months, for both responsive web and native iOS and Android apps.
+The business objective was to have the web and mobile experiences released in tandem, after four months of development.
+That was all-inclusive: user and product research, concept exploration, information architecture, interaction design, visual design, development and QA in four months, for both responsive web and native iOS and Android apps.